stfc/docker-and-gh-actions-for-ml/docs/1-creating-rest-api.md

     ```

 With that added, we automatically load the model whenever our API starts up, making sure every request is reliably speedy!

+## Try it out

+To make sure this is working correctly, give it a go!

+Take your browser of choice and open up the port forwarded address - try adding `/Once upon a time` or `/The answer is life is` or whatever you want.
+See what kind of text is being generated with your user input.

+Next, try out these query parameters that we specified above, e.g. `/Once upon a time?max_new_tokens=100&num_return_sequences=5`.

+!!! success "Good job!"
+    Just like that, we've wrapped up our ML model in a lovely little REST API using FastAPI.

+    Now we're ready to move on to containerising it.